rananna/bttf-alarm-clock/readme.md

 Wire all the components together as described in the **Wiring Guide**.
 Double-check all your connections, especially power and ground, before applying power.

 **Pro-Tip:** To make assembly much easier and avoid the need for soldering (especially during prototyping), it's highly recommended to use **Dupont plug-in jumper wires**.
-These wires have connectors that plug directly into the ESP32, breadboard, and most of the component modules, making the process clean and reversible.
+These wires have connectors that plug directly into the ESP32, making the process simple, clean and reversible. however, the display should be soldered.

 ### 3. Prepare the SD Card